 The facts and procedural history are as follows:

 The taxpayer is a U.S. citizen.
 He was an airplane pilot employed by Korean Air Lines from 2006 thru 2013.
 He was stationed at an airport on South Korea during this time.
-He also lived a a hotel in Korea that was owned by his employer.
+He also lived in a hotel in Korea that was owned by his employer.
 He was not assigned a specific hotel room, however.
 He stayed in any room that was available at the time.
 The taxpayer had some ties to South Korea, including social activities, etc. The taxpayer spent most of his time off in the U.S.

 The taxpayer’s wife and three kids remained in the U.S. The taxpayer maintained his U.S. voter registration, church membership in the U.S., and he returned to the U.S. to live with his wife after he stopped working for the airline.
 He kept his U.S. bank account and had is wages deposited into the account.